THOMASELOVE/432-classes-2024/class03/README.md

 3. Please complete the [Minute Paper after Class 3](https://bit.ly/432-2024-min-03) after today's class.
     - It's due at noon tomorrow (Wednesday 2024-01-24) and you should complete it regardless of whether you attend class in person, or watch the Zoom recording.
 4. Printing the slides to PDF can be a little unsatisfying - sometimes material is cut off.
 It seems that the settings I'm using for our slides don't let you easily "write" on them to take additional notes.
 I can add some functionality there, according to Quarto, but it may limit your ability to download the slides, so I'll need to experiment a bit.
 I'll try to work something out for Class 4 and beyond.
+5. Lab 1 was due at noon today.
+The answer sketch will appear on our Shared Google Drive Wednesday at noon.

 ## On Using AI in this course